 The day’s not over yet!
 Grab tickets for the acrobatic performance at Ho Chi Minh Opera House (also known as Ho Chi Minh Municipal Theatre).

 This morning head to the Cu Chi Tunnels, about 35 kilometres from the city.
 This 120-kilometre network of tunnels was dug by the VietCong Communist guerrilla troops and were used during the American War to house troops, transport communications and supplies, lay booby traps and mount surprise attacks.
 The tunnels, which are several storeys deep in some parts, feature trapdoors, living areas, storage facilities, weapon factories, field hospitals, command centres and kitchens.
 Spend time looking around the tunnels – and if you’re feeling brave, you can crawl through one yourself!

 Head back into the city for a delicious lunch of Banh Mi – traditional Vietnamese sandwiches with chicken, beef or pork with pate, mayo, cucumber spears and pickled vegetables on a fresh bread roll.

 Time to head to Ben Thanh Market – the city’s most central market.
 Here you’ll find almost anything – from local delicacies, clothing, jewellery and hardware.
 Make sure you bag a bargain – bartering is key in these markets, unless there’s a ‘fixed price’ sign and is an ideal place to buy souvenirs from home.

-You’ve now spent the perfect 48 hours in Saigon!
-Find out even more on our Saigon destination page.
+You’ve now spent the perfect 48 hours in Ho Chi Minh!
+Find out even more on our Ho Chi Minh destination page.

 We also have amazing holidays to Japan, China, Cambodia, Laos, India and beyond…